OfficeDev/office-js-docs-pr/docs/outlook/metadata-for-an-outlook-add-in.md

 #### How custom properties are stored on an item

-Custom properties set by an add-in are not equivalent to normal MAPI-based properties.
+Custom properties set by an add-in aren't equivalent to normal MAPI-based properties.
 Add-in APIs serialize all your add-in's `CustomProperties` as a JSON payload and then save them in a single MAPI-based extended property whose name is `cecp-<app-guid>` (`<app-guid>` is your add-in's ID) and property set GUID is `{00020329-0000-0000-C000-000000000046}`.
 (For more information about this object, see [MS-OXCEXT 2.2.5 Mail App Custom Properties](/openspecs/exchange_server_protocols/ms-oxcext/4cf1da5e-c68e-433e-a97e-c45625483481).)
 You can then use EWS or REST to get this MAPI-based property.

 #### Get custom properties using EWS